Due to major building activity, some collections are unavailable. Please check your requests before visiting. Learn more.

 After Janszoon many Dutch explorers sailed along the northern, western and southern coastline.
 James Cook was the first recorded explorer to land on the east coast in 1770.
 He had with him maps showing the north, west and south coasts based on the earlier Dutch exploration.

 A timeline of significant landings can be found at the Australia on the Map 1606-2006 website, along with early maps, excerpts from journals, pictures and a bibliography for further references.
-This website has been archived in PANDORA, Australia's web archive.
+This website has been archived in the Australian web archive.
 The publisher's site is no longer current.

 There are claims of earlier landings by the Portuguese, Spanish, Chinese, Arabs and Romans, but there is little credible documented evidence.